SMahantacodes/SMahantacodes/README.md

 - 🔭 I’m currently working on building a customer segmentation model using clustering techniques in Python.
 - 🌱 I’m currently learning data storytelling techniques to make insights more compelling.
-- ⚡ Fun fact: I love finding cool insights in everyday data—like my Spotify playlists or spending habits.
+- ⚡ Fun fact: I love finding cool insights in everyday data—like my music playlists or spending habits.